microsoft/vcpkg/docs/users/registries.md

 - If there is a default registry defined, use that registry; otherwise
 - If the default registry is set to `null`, error out; otherwise
 - use the built-in registry.

+### Versioning Support

+Versioning with custom registries works exactly as it does in the built-in registry.
+You can read more about that in the [versioning documentation].

+[versioning documentation]: versioning.md